 Every once in a while, there's a red carpet that really wows you—and that's how I feel about last night's Teen Choice Awards.
 So much hair and makeup excitement here!
 Have a peek, and then let me know which looks you love:

 It was a tough decision, but I think Shay wins it for me.
 The Pretty Little Liars star has come a long way in the past year, in terms of beauty sophistication—and this loose, romantic side braid paired with dark red lips is pretty much the perfect combo.
-So perfect I really want to recreate the hair on myself.
-Stylist Daven Mayeda used Oribe Dry Texturizing Spray (what else?!) to rough up the texture, and Affinage Dry Mud pomade for a matte finish.
-(Yes, we even want our hair to be matte now.)
-You can't see it in the pic, but he even fastened the braid with a graphic silver ring, I assume over top of a clear elastic.
-How cool is that?
+So perfect I want to recreate the hair on myself.
+You can't see it in the pic, but the braid is fastened with a graphic silver ring.

 Are you as mesmerized by this photo of Bella Thorne as I am?
 There's something about her not-of-this-world hair colour with her peachy skin and brown eyes that is SO appealing.
 I think it's her eye colour that makes this pop—the strawberry hair just wouldn't work as well with blue eyes, know what I mean?